 Well-researched and imaginatively written historical fiction is a favourite genre of mine, and the challenging aspiration of creating and curating my own contribution has proven to be wonderfully inspiring, arresting, moving and rewarding over the past six years.

-The manuscript is now in the hands of a publisher, as the gifted artists, Duane Moyle - creating images and designs, and Dean Ellery - styling maps, bring their talents to the project which will elevate and add to the revelation of the story's text.
+The manuscript has been through the hands of a publisher, as well as being touched by the gifted artists, Duane Moyle - creating images and designs, and Dean Ellery - styling maps.
+Their talents elevate and add to the revelation of the story's text.
 A hint of Duane's draft artwork for Today in Paradise features on this page.

 Here is a brief synopsis of the novel: